-Part 3: 'I Am an Animal' Activity
+I Am an Animal

 Humans and other animals are alike in many ways-including the ability to feel sadness and experience pain and suffering.
-We can respect animals and use empathy-putting ourselves in their place-to guide how we treat them.
+We can respect all animals and use empathy-putting ourselves in their places-to guide how we treat them.

-Display the image below, which can be accessed at SharetheWorld.org/DogChained.
-Have students discuss the following questions in small groups.
+Display the images below, which can be accessed at SharetheWorld.org/Collage_K-2.
+Have students discuss the following questions in small groups:

 - What is happening in the photo?

-- Why do you think the dog is tied up?

-- How do you think the dog feels being all alone?
+- How do you think the animal or animals feel?

 - What makes you think so?

-Since the "I Am an Animal" activity will most likely provoke strong opinions about the way animals and others should be treated, it can be a springboard for opinion writing.
+Since the "I Am an Animal" activity is likely to provoke strong opinions about the way animals should be treated, it can be a springboard for opinion writing.
 Have students use the writing prompt below to create an opinion piece.